Enhancing the efficiency of quantum-dot-based single-photon source designs by suppressing background emission using concentric rings: Finite-size photonic nanowire

-In Fig. (\ref{eff_g_q}), the collection efficiency, $\varepsilon_g (\mathrm{NA}=0.75)$, is shown as a function of the 16 different combinations of $n_{\rm t}$ and $n_{\rm b}$ for the different numbers of rings at a tapering angle of $\theta=0.5^{\circ}$.
-The dotted line is calculated using the SMM while the solid line is the full model.
-Even though the top reflection is very small there are still deviations between the full model and the SMM for all the different numbers of rings, resulting in a breakdown of the SMM.
-These deviation can both be positive and negative, but in general these deviations are negative except for no rings where there can be an increase of 0.0075 for $n_{\rm t}=3$ and $n_{\rm b}=2$.
-These deviations can be explained by the evanescent modes as there is still coupling between the fundamental mode and the evanescent modes at the interfaces, which is not quantified by the power reflections nor by the emission rates in the infinite structure.
-This effect decreases the further away the dipole is from interfaces as the evanescent modes decay which corresponds to larger values of $n_{\rm t}$ and $n_{\rm b}$.
-However, it could indicate that in a complete optimization of the collection efficiency, the optimal heights of $h_{\rm b}$ and $h_{\rm t}$ could slightly deviate from the SMM heights.
-A similar effect occurs for the nanopost SPS\cite{Jacobsen23} and this effect could be quantified using the same models as in Ref.\cite{Jacobsen23}.
-Ultimately, the maximum collection efficiencies obtained for the selected heights and $\mathrm{NA}=0.75$ are: $\varepsilon_{g,0}=0.9676$, $\varepsilon_{g,1}=0.9794$, $\varepsilon_{g,2}=0.9818$ and $\varepsilon_{g,3}=0.9820$ with a total increase of 0.0143 in the maximum collection efficiency from no ring to 3 rings.
-The maximum collection efficiencies for the rings do not reach the values of the $\beta$ factors in the infinite structures.
-This is because the limiting factors are now the bottom reflection and the transmission through the top taper.
-Nonetheless, for a multi-photon experiment with 50 photons the success probability increases by a factor of $(0.9820/0.9676)^{50}\approx2.09$.
-This demonstrates that the efficiency increase, obtained by suppressing the background emission using the dielectric rings, can have a significant impact on the scale-up of photonics experiment.
+We present calculated collection efficiency $\varepsilon_g (\mathrm{NA}=0.75)$ for the photonic nanowire SPS with 0-3 rings, using the optimized fully free parameters from Table \ref{table1}, in Fig.\ (\ref{needle_eps}b) as a function of the 16 combinations of $n_{\rm t}$ and $n_{\rm b}$ for a tapering angle of $\theta=0.5^{\circ}$ and an NA of 0.75.
+The dotted line is calculated using the SMM, while the solid line represents the full model, and we estimate an overall numerical uncertainty in the efficiency of 0.0010.
+Deviations between the full model and the SMM are observed for all configurations.
+The SMM generally slightly overestimates the performance, except for the $n_{\rm t}=3$ and $n_{\rm b}=2$ bare nanowire geometry, where a slight increase of 0.0075 is observed.
+Similar discrepancy between the SMM and the full model was also observed for the photonic "hourglass" SPS design \cite{Osterkryger2019} and the "nanopost" SPS geometry \cite{Jacobsen23}, which was attributed to the influence of the finite geometry on the emission $P_{\rm R}$ into background radiation modes, as well as coupling between the fundamental $\mathrm{HE}_{11}$ mode and the evanescent modes at the interfaces.
+Ultimately, the maximum collection efficiency as function of $n_{\rm b,t}$ is $\varepsilon_{g}=0.9676$ for the bare photonic nanowire SPS, $\varepsilon_{g}=0.9794$ for 1 ring, $\varepsilon_{g}=0.9818$ for 2 rings, and $\varepsilon_{g}=0.9820$ for 3 rings with a total increase of 0.0143 in the maximum collection efficiency from 0 to 3 rings.
+The maximum collection efficiencies are generally slightly lower than the maximum $\beta$ factors in the infinite structures, since both the bottom reflectivity and the top taper transmission coefficients take values below unity.
+Only in the bare wire case does $\varepsilon_{g}=0.9676$ (and also the SMM prediction $\varepsilon_{g,\rm SMM}=0.9596$) exceed $\beta_{\infty}=0.9581$ due to a slight benefit of the minor Purcell enhancement being present (see Fig.\ (\ref{Fptot_theta}b) and accompanying text).
+Nevertheless, for a multi-photon experiment with 50 photons, the success probability increases by a factor of $(0.9820/0.9676)^{50}\approx2$.
+This demonstrates that the efficiency increase obtained by suppressing the background emission using the rings can have a significant impact on the scale-up of multi-photon interference experiments.